GiacomoLeoneMaria/Methodica-App/docs/PRIVACY_POLICY_EN.md

 ## Contact

-For questions or concerns regarding this privacy policy, you can contact us from the app
+If you have any questions or concerns about this privacy policy, you can contact us from within the app or by opening an issue on GitHub.

 ## Apple App Store Compliance